Skip to content

 Event Fires When

-AttachableObjectStatusEvent An attachable object changes status
+AttachableObjectStatusEvent An AttachableObject changes status (held / attached / dropped)

-AttachmentPointStatusEvent An attachment point changes status
+AttachmentPointStatusEvent An AttachmentPoint changes status (free / holding / target-of-grab)

 Practical Example